-The walk starts by the banks of Loch Linnhe, and follows the shoreline to the locks of the Caledonian Canal.
+The walk starts by the banks of Loch Linnhe and follows the shoreline to the Caledonian Canal locks.
 The trail then changes course and joins the canal as it heads towards the Great Glen.
-At Gairlochy, your accommodation is likely to be in Spean Bridge, which is a further 3 miles walk from Gairlochy.
+At Gairlochy, your accommodation is likely to be in Spean Bridge a further 3 miles walk from Gairlochy.
 A pick-up service is provided if required.

 The path climbs north out of Invergarry through some woodland, before descending to the north banks of Loch Oich, where it once again joins the Caledonian Canal for the walk into Fort Augustus.
 This stage of the trail offers some fantastic distant views of the surrounding mountains.

 The trail leaves Drumnadrochit by following the main road for a short distance before heading onto a wooded hillside.
-This is the final significant climb of the Great Glen Way, with now a gradual descent towards Inverness, but not before more excellent views across the Highlands.
+This is the Great Glen Way’s final significant climb, with a gradual descent towards Inverness, but not before more excellent views across the Highlands.
 The walk to Inverness Castle follows the latter section of the Caledonian Canal into the city centre.
 Overnight in Inverness.